Sample complexity of data-driven tuning of model hyperparameters in neural networks with structured parameter-dependent dual function: Introduction

-We instantiate our novel framework for hyperparameter tuning in deep networks in some fundamental deep learning techniques with active research interest.
+Our proposed framework implies generalization guarantees for data-driven model hyperparameter tuning across various applications.
+We demonstrate this through two concrete examples with active research interest.
 Our first application is to tuning an interpolation hyperparameter for the activation function used at each node of the neural network.
 Different activation functions perform well on different datasets \citep{ramachandran2017searching,liu2018darts}.
-We analyse the sample complexity of tuning the best combination from a pair of activation functions by learning a real-valued hyperparameter that interpolates between them.
+We analyze the sample complexity of tuning the best combination from a pair of activation functions by learning a real-valued hyperparameter that interpolates between them.
 We tune the hyperparameter across multiple problem instances, an important setting for multi-task learning.
-Our contribution is related to neural architecture search (NAS).
-NAS \citep{zoph2017neural, pham2018efficient, liu2018progressive} automates the discovery and optimization of neural network architectures, replacing human-led design with computational methods.
+Our contribution is related to neural architecture search (NAS, \citealt{zoph2017neural, pham2018efficient, liu2018progressive}).
+NAS automates the discovery and optimization of neural network architectures, replacing human-led design with computational methods.
 Several techniques have been proposed \citep{bergstra2013making,baker2017designing,white2021bananas}, but they lack principled theoretical guarantees (see additional related work in Appendix \ref{app:related-work}), and multi-task learning is a known open research direction \citep{elsken2019neural}.
 We also instantiate our framework for tuning the graph kernel parameter in Graph Neural Networks (GNNs) \citep{kipf2017semi} designed for more effectively deep learning with structured data.
-Hyperparameter tuning for graph kernels has been studied in the context of classical models \citep{balcan2021data,sharma2023efficiently}, in this work we provide the first provable guarantees for tuning the graph hyperparameter for the more effective modern approach of graph neural networks.
+Hyperparameter tuning for graph kernels has been studied in the context of classical non-neural models \citep{balcan2021data,sharma2023efficiently}, in this work we provide the first provable guarantees for tuning the graph hyperparameter for the more effective modern approach of graph neural networks.
+While we focus on these specific applications, our proposed framework's generality makes it applicable to many other scenarios.